Energy (Keri Hilson song)

-"Energy" is the debut solo single by American recording artist Keri Hilson.
-The song was written and produced by the Runaways, consisting of Louis Biancaniello, Sam Watters, Rico Love, and Wayne Wilkins, for her studio album In a Perfect World… (2009).
+"Energy" is a song by American recording artist Keri Hilson.
+It was written and produced by production team The Runaways, consisting of Louis Biancaniello, Sam Watters, Rico Love, and Wayne Wilkins, for her studio album In a Perfect World… (2009).
+A midtempo power ballad, "Energy" talks about an overwhelming and consuming toxic love that is causing the protagonist to reconsider her priorities.

-The track was released as the first single from the singer's debut in the United States on May 27, 2008.
-Although being released worldwide it initially only charted in New Zealand at number two and only managed to reach top thirty on the U.S. Billboard Hot R&B/Hip-Hop Songs and Hot Dance Club Play charts.
+The song was released as Hilson's solo debut single as well as the album's leading single in the United States on May 27, 2008.
+Although being released worldwide, it initially only charted in New Zealand at number two and managed to reach top thirty on the US Billboard Hot R&B/Hip-Hop Songs and Hot Dance Club Play charts.
 Generally well received by music critics, it was named sixty-first on the Top 144 Songs of 2008 listing by Blender magazine.

 Background

 "Energy" was written and produced by the Runaways.
-It was also recorded by the Runaways at Homesite 13 studios in Novato, California. and Hilson stated that she wanted to prove that she can be successful even without collaborations and guest vocalists and so it was announced "Energy" would be released as the next worldwide single following the success of "Knock You Down".
-The song was released on September 14, 2009 in the UK.
-On September 25, 2009 she appeared live on breakfast TV show GMTV in the UK where she performed the single.
+It was also recorded by the Runaways at Homesite 13 studios in Novato, California.
+Hilson stated that she wanted to prove that she can be successful even without collaborations and guest vocalists and so it was announced "Energy" would be released as the next worldwide single following the success of "Knock You Down."
+The song was released on September 14, 2009, in the UK.
+On September 25, 2009, she appeared live on breakfast TV show GMTV in the UK where she performed the single.
 That same day, she appeared on BBC Radio 1's Live Lounge where she performed a stripped version of "Energy" as well as a gospel cover version of "Supernova" originally sung by Mr Hudson and Kanye West.

+Critical reception

+Nick Levine from Digital Spy found that "despite its glistening production, this synthy R&B ballad falls into the solid but unspectacular category.
+"I don't want us to be the end of me, this love is taking all of my energy," Hilson sings on the chorus, but her vocals are a little too controlled to convey these anguished emotions.
+Still, it's already become her first UK chart entry without a mate to hold her hand, which is a success of sorts."
+Billboard's described the song as a "midtempo power ballad showcasing Hilson's range and soul [...]
+The Runaways provide a catchy hook."

+Complete Music Update felt that "Energy" was "not a track that will blow your mind or take over the charts like Rhianna’s "Umbrella.
+Its simple lyrics [...] are wrapped around a characteristic R&B beat which make it a solid but standard single, though there is no denying that the girl can sing."
+BBC Radio 1 editor Fraser McAlpine compared the song "Apologize" by American band OneRepublic and "Battlefield" by singer Jordin Sparks.
+He found that "Energy" was "this two songs being nailed together clumsily, and then thrown out in the rain, with a price tag hanging from one of the rusty spikes."
+Slant Magazine's Sal Cinquemani called the song "ironically lifeless."